instance01/Twitch-HLS-AdBlock/README.md

 However I've seen rare instances where the stream breaks, which requires a browser reload.
 This happened once when the advertisment loaded 2-3 seconds after the stream has started normally.

-Currently this is only tested on the latest stable chromium browser, but Firefox support (if not already working) will definitely follow shortly.
+Currently this is only tested on the latest stable chromium browser and latest Firefox stable.

 # Contributing